The National Election Office Logo

 The observer must be:

-• notified to the National Election Committee,
+• notified to the National Election Commission,

-• by 4:00 PM on the 10th day before the Hungarian election day.
+• by 4:00 PM on the 9th day before the Hungarian election day.

 The notification must contain the following information:

-national minority self -government
+National minority self -government

 Name of the notifier